 Cancun is like two cities in one.
 You have the long strip of beachfront filled with high-rise hotels, restaurants, and bars of the Hotel Zone (yes, it’s called like that), and then there’s Downtown Cancun, which provides the authentic Mexican component, where you’ll find many colonial and historic attractions.

-And at night, the city turns into a party town, with endless entertainment options both in the town and at the beach.
+At night, the city turns into a party town, with endless entertainment options both in the town and at the beach.
 Cancun’s nightlife is famous internationally, after all!

 Cancun is a great base to explore the area.
 From here you can easily take trips to Chichen Itza or Coba Ruins (or just stay close by and visit the ruins near Cancun), Holbox, Isla Mujeres, and tons of cenotes.
 And this is just the tip of the iceberg.
 No wonder it’s such a big magnet for visitors!